cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 more information on R packages for clinical trials, see `r view("ClinicalTrials")`.

+# Call for a co-maintainer

+CRAN task views hopes that all task views will have multiple maintainers from diverse backgrounds.
+If you are interested in becoming a co-maintainer of this task view, please contact the current maintainer (listed at the top of the task view).

 # Noncompartmental Analysis (NCA)

 NCA is used as method of description of PK with minimal assumptions of the rates